Dele to compete in coronavirus charity Fortnite tournament in first public appearance since robbery | Goal.com

 They will pair up to take on 50 of the world's best Fortnite-playing duos with up to $1 million on the line for the victors, with all prize money to be donated to the Covid-19 treatment charity of their choice.

-The tournament, which commences at 6pm UK time, will see the footballers take on professional gamers as they attempt to show their skills which may well have been honed in the weeks spent stuck at home amid coronavirus lockdown.
+The tournament, which commences at 6pm UK time, will see the footballers take on professional gamers as they attempt to show their skills which may well have been honed in the weeks spent stuck at home amid coronavirus lockdown, and fans will be able to watch online in multiple languages on Twitch, YouTube, Facebook and Huya.

 For Dele, it is his first public engagement since suffering a robbery at knifepoint in his own home last week.